 As agents we book assignments, negotiate contracts, collect and remit payments.
 As managers we help to guide talent and aid their development so that they have the best opportunity to realise their potential.

-When an actor is represented by multiple agencies, there is a significant risk that you could be booked for different jobs on the same day.
+When, for example, an actor is represented by multiple agencies, there is a significant risk that you could be booked for different jobs on the same day.
 There is also a substantial chance that you could be suggested for the same roles by different agencies.
 This can cause frustration for casting directors, who have a difficult enough job without such issues.
 It also causes issues for the agencies involved.

-We also ask that all approaches made directly to clients are directed to us.
+We also require that all approaches made directly to clients are directed to us.
 This helps to ensure that any bookings are tracked correctly, enables us to represent you and prevents scenarios where you have conflicts which can cause issues for all involved and damage your, and our, reputation.
 We are here to help guide and protect you, and it could be a job that we have previously declined to submit you for as we have concerns about it.

 for the roles that they are suitable for, but please bear in mind that there are many, many actors looking for work and only a limited number of appointments.